Timeline

 Cultured Pearls

 Mikimoto cultures mabe pearls.
-Round cultured pearls are introduced in 1916.
+Round cultured pearls introduced in 1916.

 1915